Zylann/godot_voxel/doc/source/smooth_terrain.md

 Parameter name             | Type     | Description
 ---------------------------|----------|-----------------------
 `u_lod_fade`               | `vec2`   | Information for progressive fading between levels of detail.
 Only available with `VoxelLodTerrain`.
 See [Lod fading](#lod-fading-experimental)
-`u_block_local_transform`  | `mat4`   | Transform of the rendered block, local to the whole volume, as they may be rendered with multiple meshes.
+`u_block_local_transform`  | `mat4`   | Transform3D of the rendered block, local to the whole volume, as they may be rendered with multiple meshes.
 Useful if the volume is moving, to fix triplanar mapping.
 Only available with `VoxelLodTerrain` at the moment.

 Level of detail (LOD)